9 Best VPN Services in 2023 — Our Experts Tested 300+ VPNs

 Meshnet (powered by NordLynx) lets you connect to different devices through an encrypted tunnel.
 This way, you can securely share files between devices, for example, access folders on your home computer while traveling.

-In conjunction with Cybersec, Threat Protection prevents malware from infecting your device — even when the VPN is disconnected.
-And its Dark Web Monitor feature alerts you if your email address (associated with your VPN account) is leaked on the dark web.
+Plus, its Threat Protection feature prevents malware from infecting your device — even when the VPN is disconnected.
+And the Dark Web Monitor sends you alerts if your email address (linked to your VPN account) is found on the dark web.

 Additional security features include a kill switch with 2 settings (for the internet and apps, or both), 256-bit encryption, and DNS/IP leak protection.
 Plus, NordVPN runs its own DNS servers to keep your online activity from being traced back to you.
-In addition, Multi-hop and obfuscated servers allow NordVPN to work in China.
+In addition, Multi-hop and obfuscated servers allow added security and privacy while browsing, although NordVPN doesn't work in China.

 Solid Streaming and Torrenting VPN